SwordSalesman/portfolio2/readme.md

 - A UFO crosses the screen occasionally and can be shot down
 - 'Feed the Dragon' widget on the home page featuring an unlucky conveyer belt of gnomes
 - Pet the duck in the 'Under Constructtion' section of the project page
+- A piece of recent art history is hidden in the portraits section